Skip to main content

 Kotest is flexible and has many ways to configure tests, such as configuring the order of tests inside a spec, or how test classes are created.
 Sometimes you may want to set this at a global level and for that you need to use project-level-config.

-Project level configuration can be used by creating a class that extends from AbstractProjectConfig.
-Note: On the JVM and JS platforms, an object is also supported if you prefer to a class.
+Project wide configuration can be used by creating a class that extends from AbstractProjectConfig.
+On the JVM and JS platforms, an object is also supported if you prefer using an object to a class.

-Any configuration set at the Spec level or directly on a test will override the config specified at the project level.
+Any configuration set at the spec level or directly on a test will override config specified at the project level.
+Some configuration options are only available at the project level because they change how the test engine runs the entire test suite (eg spec concurrency settings).

-Some configuration options available in KotestProjectConfig include parallelism of tests, failing specs with ignored tests, global AssertSoftly, and reusable listeners or extensions.
+Some configuration options available in AbstractProjectConfig include assertions modes, timeouts, failing specs with ignored tests, global AssertSoftly, and reusable listeners or extensions and so on.

 tip